armkeh/dotfiles/emacs/README.md

 <!-- IT SHOULD NOT BE MODIFIED DIRECTLY. -->

-this This repository contains the files that make up my Emacs setup.
+This repository contains the files that make up my Emacs setup.

 For the moment, that is my (literate) Emacs initialisation file and my `yankpad` file of snippets.